Senior Data Scientist · PhD · Computational Biology

 Harvard / Broad

-Graph neural network trained on biomedical knowledge graphs for drug indication and contraindication prediction - a practical tool for repurposing existing compounds.
+Graph neural network trained on biomedical knowledge graphs for drug indication and contraindication prediction - a tool for repurposing existing compounds.

 Pharma.AI / INS018_055